 Southern Connecticut State University has made financial literacy a priority by helping students pay for college.
 Students will learn payment plan options as well as financial aid and scholarship opportunities through one-on-one advising, presentations and resources.

 A goal is to embed responsibility by providing strategies for short- and long-term financial obligations.
-Nearly 100 annual workshops such as $mart Money Management, Financial Aid 101, Credit Talk$, Budget
+Nearly 100 annual workshops such as Paying for College, $mart Money Management, Financial Aid 101, Credit

-Talk$, Scholarship Talk$, Life After College, and Loan Repayment Talk$ provide students
+Talk$, Budget Talk$, Scholarship Talk$, Life After College, and Loan Repayment Talk$

 Budget Challenge: Annually Southern students compete for prizes by estimating monthly expenses and then tracking actual bills for comparison and discussion.

 Debt Letters: Nearly 4,000 federal student loan debt letters are sent annually to students promoting responsible borrowing and repayment estimations along with alternative ways to pay for college.